Where We Work

 • How can I help refugees in Jordan?

-By donating to International Medical Corps, you can help us support refugees and vulnerable Jordanians—and other crisis-affected people around the world.
+By donating to International Medical Corps, you can help us support refugees and at-risk Jordanians—and other crisis-affected people around the world.

 Resources